m4burns/btrsend/README.md

 `btrsend.rkt`.

-`btrsend.rkt` compresses its input with `gzip -7` and encrypts asymmetrically with `gpg`.
+`btrsend.rkt` compresses its input with `gzip -7` and encrypts asymmetrically (not really, symmetric + asymmetrically encrypted key) with `gpg`.
 To tune this behaviour, search the source for `make-gpg-comress-pipe`.

 Each complete or incremental blob is compressed, encrypted, and uploaded to Amazon Glacier as a single archive in a streaming manner.
 Old archives are